-Rosetta's FragmentPicker (Gront et al. 2011) Tool was used to analyze the propensity of a peptide sequence to adopt an extended conformation that is found in protease active sites.
+Rosetta's FragmentPicker75 Tool was used to analyze the propensity of a peptide sequence to adopt an extended conformation that is found in protease active sites.
 We picked 200 fragments for a given peptide sequence, and calculated the RMSD of each fragment with the bound conformation of the peptide.
 The number of fragments with RMSD > 2.0 in the set of 200 top fragments compared to the bound conformation was used as the score.